Skip to main content

 Load new records based on a specific column

-In this example we load only new records based on the field called updated_at.
-This method may be useful if you are not able to filter files by modification date because for example, all files are modified each time new record is appeared.
+In this example, we load only new records based on the field called updated_at.
+This method may be useful if you are not able to filter files by modification date because, for example, all files are modified each time a new record appears.

 import dlt